 Unity

 Unity is such an important aspect and goal of both our retreat and our recovery.
-AA’s First Tradition states that, “Our common welfare should come first; personal recovery depends upon A.A. unity.
+AA’s First Tradition states that “Our common welfare should come first; personal recovery depends upon A.A. unity.

 Alone we were incapable of not picking up that first drink.
-Most of us had condemned and abandoned ourselves to a life of loneliness, despair and depression to which we could find no end or relief.
+Most of us had condemned and abandoned ourselves to a life of loneliness, despair, and depression to which we could find no end or relief.
 Ashamed of our drinking and behavior and afraid to ask for help we suffered, mired in the swamp of active alcoholism… All our efforts failed, “If I do this, I’ll be able to stop.”
 “If I try that, I won’t drink.”
 “I’ve got my willpower.” yet we drank anyway… What were we to do?

 We’ve found that when we could take no more and asked for help, help was gladly given.
-When we asked other alcoholics for help, they understood us and reached out their hands to pull us from the swamp of alcoholism and self pity.
+When we asked other alcoholics for help, they understood us and reached out their hands to pull us from the swamp of alcoholism and self-pity.

 This attitude of unity stands in stark contrast to our alcoholic way of thinking.
 The thinking of ego, the thinking of fear, the thinking of pride.
 This had failed us, but unity had not.
 My plans had led to wreckage and drunkenness.
-My desires led to hurt, abandoned family and friends.
-My preferences, my agenda, my feelings… the list goes on and on and with each one it separates us more and more from our loved ones and our Higher Power.
+My desires led to hurt and abandoned family and friends.
+My preferences, my agenda, my feelings… the list goes on and on, and with each one it separates us more and more from our loved ones and our Higher Power.
 We had to “divorce” ourselves from this way of thinking.
-As we strive to leave self interest behind and follow the will of our Higher Power we find hope.
+As we strive to leave self-interest behind and follow the will of our Higher Power we find hope.
 We learn to encourage one another, affirm one another, and support one another and we do this willingly and lovingly with all our brothers.
 Unity helps us to recognise the value of our brothers.
 Unity helps us keep the focus on the important things, building our relationship with our brothers which in turn leads us to building a strong and lasting relationship with our Higher Power.
 That is of course the most important relationship of all as it’s our Higher Power that grants us a “daily reprieve” from our malady “based upon our spiritual condition.”

 A.W.
 Tozer, wrote in the book, “The Pursuit of God,” “Has it ever occurred to you that one hundred pianos all tuned to the same fork are all tuned to each other?
 They are of one accord by being tuned, not to each other, but to the standard to which each one must individually bow.”
 As brothers, all looking to our Higher Power in our recovery from alcoholism, we are bonded, we are one, we are united.